 Iron Maiden moved into the big league with the album that ushered in the band’s classic era.
-Here’s our retro review of The Number Of The Beast!
+Everything took of with the release of The Number Of The Beast.

 After Iron Maiden (1980) and Killers (1981), Maiden and their management faced a state of upheaval that could easily have been the end of a lesser band.
 But they had also found their sound, particularly with the coming of producer Martin Birch and guitarist Adrian Smith for their second album.
 They just needed a voice.

 Vocalist Paul Di’Anno was booted at the end of the Killers tour, one of many Maiden exits in the early days.
 Losing the lead singer is a dangerous gamble for any band, as Maiden would learn so well at a later stage of their career, but in the case of Di’Anno they had no choice.